Skip to content

 Plugin Description:

-Metric data can be viewed in [ Guance - Metrics ], and object data can be viewed directly on the relevant pages.
+Metric data can be viewed in [ Guance - Metrics ], and object data can be viewed directly on relevant pages.

 Plugin Name Description Data Type

-cpu Collects CPU usage information Metrics
+cpu Collects CPU usage information from the host Metrics

 disk Collects disk usage information Metrics

-diskio Collects disk IO information Metrics
+diskio Collects disk IO usage information from the host Metrics

-mem Collects memory usage information Metrics
+mem Collects memory usage information from the host Metrics

 swap Collects Swap memory usage information Metrics

-system Collects host OS load information Metrics
+system Collects operating system load information from the host Metrics

-net Collects network traffic information Metrics
+net Collects network traffic information from the host Metrics

 Data Collection